Skip to the content.

 1. AUC measures how well an algorithm can tell classes apart; in our case, classes are “recalled” and “forgotten.”
 You can think of AUC as a measure of how well the algorithm can draw a boundary between two classes, such that all members of class 1 are on one side of the boundary and all members of class 2 are on the other side.

 AUC can be rather unintuitive in some cases.
 Exaggerated example: suppose you have an algorithm that always outputs a 99% probability of having cancer for people who do have cancer and a 98% probability of having cancer for people who do not have cancer.
-It never outputs 98% for those who do have cancer, and it never outputs 99% for those who do.
+It never outputs 98% for those who do have cancer, and it never outputs 99% for those who don’t.
 What do you think is the AUC score of this algorithm?
 Answer: 1.0, because it can perfectly distinguish between these two classes, even if the calibration is absolutely terrible.
 AUC doesn’t tell us anything about calibration, only about discrimination.

 Below is a diagram that explains AUC.